-To win three times out of just one is fortunate indeed.
+Seeing three, planned just one.
 Who and how?
-Me to visit not one, as planned, but three major and most significant remaining sides of a magnificent Mayans (Tikal), Incas (Machu Picchu) and Aztecs (Teotihuacan) empires, pretty great thing for someone who always was interested in archaeology.
-As a great Star Wars fan too, along with discovering the ruins, I could put my foot on one of the locations used in Episode IV and Rogue One movie, how cool is that!
-Time for Maldives.
-Day tour to Tikal definitely was one of my most amazing days in Guatemala.
+Me to visit not one, but three major ancient remaining sides of a magnificent Mayans (Tikal), Incas (Machu Picchu) and Aztecs (Teotihuacan) empires.
+Pretty great thing for someone who always was interested in archaeology.
+As a great Star Wars fan too, along with discovering the ruins, I could put my foot on one of the locations used in Episode IV and Rogue One movie.
+Day tour to Tikal definitely was one of favourite days in Guatemala.
 Despite the fact that I took an organised tour, it still felt very adventurous walking in the jungle discovering structure by structure, temple by temple.
 Hiking some of them, and finally finishing the whole tour by watching the disappearance of the sun in to the rain forest above, from the highest Mayan`s construction on the side.
-Remaining, in combination with Tikal`s remote location, create a mysterious atmosphere that only few other Mayan sites possess.
+Remainings, in combination with Tikal`s remote location, create a mysterious atmosphere that only few other Mayan sites possess.
 These temples signify are one of the most important Mayan cities that dominated much of the Mayas world politically, economically, and militarily for centuries.
 The impressive structures lie scattered around the area.
 Today, many ruins are still covered by jungle.
 Tikal is just spectacular with their mystery labyrinth of limestone structures.
 You can wander around for hours.
 From a grassy central plaza alone through palace courtyards and bedrooms, or scramble up the north acropolis, with its jumble of temples, stumpy, pillar-shaped altars and carved-stone stellar, some with hieroglyphs still visible.